novski/diagrams.net-cable-list/README.md

 ## How to debugg:
 Debug in stdout with helpers.ET.dump(elements) or to a file with helpers.toOutputXmlFile(elements) function.

+## How to start github actions to automaticaly build releases
+commit normaly and then add
+`git tag v0.1.x`
+`git push origin v0.1.x`

 ## TODO:
 - [] filter CSV export for !page_header lines
 - [] add and perform testing suite